-Building mental resilience - focus on the body
+Building mental resilience (body)

 1. Eat well

 Stick to a regular, balanced diet.
 Avoid bingeing on sugary or salty foods, carbonated drinks or ready meals.
 Try nuts, fresh fruit, veg and something home-cooked instead.
 What you put inside you affects how you feel.
 By all means enjoy a treat - just now and then.